jayveeong05/lyfe-inventory-management/API_REFERENCE.md

 - **users**: User profiles and authentication data
 - **inventory**: Current inventory items with status
 - **transactions**: Complete transaction history
-- **purchase_orders**: Purchase order documents with integrated invoice data
+- **orders**: Order documents with integrated invoice data

 **Note**: The separate `invoices` collection has been removed.
-Invoice data is now stored directly in the `purchase_orders` collection, reducing complexity and improving data consistency.
+Invoice data is now stored directly in the `orders` collection, reducing complexity and improving data consistency.

 ### Security Rules
 All collections implement role-based security rules: